mohseenrm/aw-assignment-3-client/readme.txt

 This is a react application that interfaces with ElasticSearch box on AWS.
 Steps to setup local ElasticSearch, given at the end.

+INDEXING:
+Web pages crawled were seperated into individual wiki-items with a header and body.
+Each item was indexed seperately to improve search results and gain finer control over querying with ElasticSearch.

 *************************************************************************************

 USAGE: